mishin/bottlerockets/README.md

 [![Windows Build][appveyor-image]][appveyor-url]
 [![Test Coverage][coveralls-image]][coveralls-url]

-Bottlerockets is an efficient BDD command framework written in [Node.js](https://nodejs.org/) and streams task results with [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/).
+**Bottlerockets** is a BDD task framework for streaming task results with [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/).
 Bottlerockets can be used as a CLI tool or a task queue server to stream human readable statusses of tasks and their JSON results.
-Bottlerockets creates a CLI and REPL interface for your tasks for simpler debugging and crazy improvements to your development workflow.
+Bottlerockets creates a CLI and REPL interface for your tasks for simpler debugging and improvements to your development workflow.

+Bottlerockets manages and launches your *bottlerocket processes*.
+A bottlerocket process is a node process that runs your environment specific tasks and streams test results to your server in JSON format or to your terminal in a mocha spec format.
+Bottlerockets can also be optimized to run tasks quicker by running multiple tasks in the same process, though this feature is optional.
+Bottlerockets is built to scale and comes with load balancing algorithms to manage your tasks.

-# Use Cases
+# Usage

-- Run commands with expensive setup/teardown operations
 - Run a persistent task queue server with mocha-filled results
+- Run tasks with expensive setup/teardown operations quickly
+- Easily scale your bottlerocket processes
-- CLI interface for your project commands
+- CLI interface for your bottlerocket tasks
-- Run commands in a REPL environment
+- Run your bottlerocket tasks in a REPL
-- Easily scale your bottlerockets

 # Install